Mobutu Sese Seko: Authenticity campaign

-Embarking on a campaign of pro-Africa cultural awareness, called authenticité, Mobutu began renaming cities that reflected the colonial past, starting on 1 June 1966: Léopoldville became Kinshasa, Elisabethville became Lubumbashi, and Stanleyville became Kisangani.
+Embarking on a campaign of pro-Africa cultural awareness, called authenticité, Mobutu began renaming cities that reflected the colonial past, starting on 1 June 1966: Léopoldville became Kinshasa, Stanleyville became Kisangani, and Elisabethville became Lubumbashi.
 In October 1971, he renamed the country as the Republic of Zaire.
 He ordered the people to change their European names to African ones, and priests were warned that they would face five years' imprisonment if they were caught baptizing a Zairian child with a European name.
 Western attire and ties were banned, and men were forced to wear a Mao-style tunic known as an abacost (shorthand for à bas le costume, or "down with the suit").
 Christmas was moved from December to June because it was more of an "authentic" date.

 In 1972, in accordance with his own decree of a year earlier, Mobutu renamed himself Mobutu Sese Seko Nkuku Ngbendu Wa Za Banga (meaning "The all-powerful warrior who, because of his endurance and inflexible will to win, goes from conquest to conquest, leaving fire in his wake.").
-Around this time, he eschewed his military uniform in favor of what would become his classic image—the tall, imposing man carrying a walking stick while wearing an abacost, thick-framed glasses, and a leopard-skin toque made in Paris.
+Around this time, he eschewed his military uniform in favour of what would become his classic image – the tall, imposing man carrying a walking stick while wearing an abacost, thick-framed glasses, and a leopard-skin toque made in Paris.

 In 1974, a new constitution consolidated Mobutu's grip on the country.
 It defined the MPR as the "single institution" in the country.
-It was officially defined as "the nation politically organized"—in essence, the state was a transmission belt for the party.
+It was officially defined as "the nation politically organized" – in essence, the state was a transmission belt for the party.
 All citizens automatically became members of the MPR from birth.
 The constitution stated that the MPR was embodied by the party's president, who was elected every seven years at its national convention.
 At the same time, the party president was automatically nominated as the sole candidate for a seven-year term as president of the republic; he was confirmed in office by a referendum.
 The document codified the emergency powers Mobutu had exercised since 1965; it vested Mobutu with "plenitude of power exercise", effectively concentrating all governing power in his hands.
 Mobutu was reelected three times under this system, each time by implausibly high margins of 98 percent or more.
 A single list of MPR candidates was returned to the legislature every five years with equally implausible margins; official figures gave the MPR list unanimous or near-unanimous support.
 At one of those elections, in 1975, formal voting was dispensed with altogether.
 Instead, the election took place by acclaim; candidates were presented at public locations around the country where they would be applauded into parliament.